Subject guide

 World History

-There are three main components to the course: 1) a series of lectures on world civilizations from the Great Courses, 2) "spine" texts that present the facts of world history, and 3) several popular history books for adults which examine key trends in human history.
+There are three main components to the Honors World History course: a series of lectures on world civilizations from the Great Courses, "spine" texts that present the facts of world history, and several popular history books for adults which examine key trends in human history.

 Finally, several excellent historic movies are included as part of the curriculum.
 These are optional but highly recommended as they bring to life the people and historical periods being studied.